minecraft-turf-wars/Minecraft-Turf-Wars/README.md

 ## ✨ Features

-* **Team-Based Gameplay:** Players are grouped into opposing team (Gold Team and Black Team) to battle for arena dominance.
+* **Team-Based Gameplay:** Players are grouped into opposing teams (Gold Team and Black Team) to battle for arena dominance.
 * **Territory Control:** Dynamic mapping and claiming of "turf" within the playing field.
-Whenever one team controls the entire arena the game ends!
+Whenever one team controls the entire arena the game ends.
 * **Lobby System:** Includes a pre-game staging area (`/lobby`) for queuing players before the match begins.
 * **Custom Arena World:** Comes with a `template_world` that is the default arena for the minigame.
 * **Web Integration:** Includes a `website` directory containing HTML/CSS assets, used for displaying project information